PROPOSED CIVIL PARTNER VISA

 After spending 5 years in the UK as the Civil Partner of a British citizen or settled person, you will be eligible to apply for indefinite leave to remain.

 What if I do not enter into a civil partnership within 6 months?

 If your civil partnership does not take place before your visa expires, you can apply to extend your stay for a further 6 months in order to allow the ceremony to take place, provided that there is a good reason why it has not done so to date and there is evidence that a ceremony will take place within the next 6 months.

 Can a Proposed Civil Partner visa holder work in the UK?

 Proposed Civil Partner visa holders are not permitted to work in the UK.

 UK Proposed Civil Partner visa application: How our immigration barristers can help

-Our immigration barristers regularly assist foreign national fiancé(e)s to relocate to, and settle in, the UK with their British citizen or settled partners.
+Our immigration barristers regularly assist foreign national proposed civil partners to relocate to, and settle in, the UK with their British citizen or settled partners.
 We have assisted many foreign national proposed civil partners to prepare and submit successful Proposed Civil Partner visa for UK applications.